T cell class I

 [PMID: 12902473]

-• An update to the original NetCTL that allows for prediction of CTL epitope with restriction to any MHC molecules of a known protein sequence.
+NetCTLpan is an update to the original NetCTL server that allows for prediction of CTL epitope with restriction to any MHC molecules of known protein sequence (Stranzl et al., Immunogenetics, 2010).

 [PMID: 20379710]